+- 4) Only fully adhered membranes or acceptable metal gutter liners may be used in built-in gutters. - 5) The gutter membrane must be designed to extend up the slope (when measured vertically from the maximum water level) - 1) at least 150 mm (6"). - 2) at least 300 mm (12") in regions with typical heavy snow.

+or to a point (when measured vertically) at least 600 mm (24") from the inside face of the exterior wall of the building.

+- 6) New gutters shall be designed with a minimum width of 300 mm (12") and a depth not exceeding the gutter's width.
+At least 100 mm (4") clearance on the horizontal plane is required between any gutter wall and the - 1) the edge of the drain bowl for spun drains. - 2) the edge of the drain leader for flat spun or welded drains.

+Cast drains must be installed according to the requirements set out in 11.3.2 Roof Drains.

-- 4) Only fully-adhered membranes or acceptable metal gutter liners may be used in built-in gutters. - 5) When a waterproofing system transitions to a water-shedding system by way of a built-in gutter, the gutter membrane must be carried up the slope (when measured vertically from the maximum water level) - 1) at least 150 mm (6"), or - 2) at least 300 mm (12") in regions with typical heavy snow. - 6) New gutters shall be designed with a minimum width of 300 mm (12") and a depth not exceeding the gutter's width.
-At least 100 mm (4") clearance on the horizontal plane is required between any gutter wall and the - 1) the edge of the drain bowl for spun drains. - 2) the edge of the drain leader for flat spun or welded drains. - 7) To qualify for a RoofStar Guarantee, existing gutters should be redesigned if their capacity is undersized, but must nevertheless incorporate an overflow drain in keeping with the Standards in this Part.
-Where the primary drain in an existing gutter is undersized for the capacity of the gutter, the primary drain must be replace with a properly sized drain. - 8) An overflow drain must be located at least - 1) 100 mm (4") above the primary gutter drain. - 2) 25 mm (1") below any mechanical fasteners used to secure the adjoining roof assembly.
+- 7) To qualify for a RoofStar Guarantee, existing gutters should be redesigned if their capacity is undersized, but must nevertheless incorporate an overflow drain in keeping with the Standards in this Part.
+Where the primary drain in an existing gutter is undersized for the capacity of the gutter, the primary drain must be replaced with a properly sized drain. - 8) An overflow drain must be located at least - 1) 100 mm (4") above the primary gutter drain.

+- 2) 25 mm (1") below any mechanical fasteners used to secure the adjoining roof assembly. - 9) For transitions between the built-in gutter and steep roof assemblies, refer to 10.3.5.4 Transitions with Waterproofing Systems.